HistoricEngland/mariner-app/README.md

      act up
      ```

-  6. Once setup and webpack builds are complete, open a browser and navigate to `http://localhost:8002` or use `act view` in a termainal to open the project in your default browser.
+  6. Once setup and webpack builds are complete, open a browser and navigate to `http://localhost:8002` or use `act view` in a terminal to open the project in your default browser.